renatomaia/coutil/doc/manual.md

 Time Measure
 ------------

-This section describes functions of `coutil.system` to obtain a measure of time or wait for a particular period of time.
+This section describes functions of `coutil.system` to obtain a measure of time or to wait for a particular period of time.

 ### `system.time ([mode])`